ezramemphis/itp/Final Project Proposal/README.md

 Guitar Master is an interactive software that provides generated exercises for guitarists to reflect their Juries for each performance level.

-## 3 SPECIFIC resources you know you will use in developing your project!
-With Hyperlinks!
-Not "Rachel's Class Repository!"
-Not ChatGPT!
-Not "YouTube"!
+## 3 SPECIFIC resources you know you will use in developing your project

 1.) [array.findIndex](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/findIndex?utm_source=chatgpt.com)